-For all transactions executed by the City, the Investment Officer is authorized to seek commission recapture services and to select the institution proposing the most responsive proposal resulting from contacting a minimum of three (3) qualified institutions.
+The Director is authorized to seek commission recapture services and to select the institution proposing the most responsive proposal resulting from contacting a minimum of three (3) qualified institutions.
 Transactions subject to commission recapture will be subject to normal purchasing procedures as stated in this section and with particular emphasis on following best execution practices.